Contemporary Removable Partial Dentures

-- relate the concepts of jaw relations to the construction of a RPD.
+- relate the concepts of jaw relations to the construction of a removable partial denture.

 - apply survey and design principles to fabricating frameworks for partial removable denture prostheses in your practice.

-- identify new esthetic designs that can be employed for individual patient esthetic requirements.
+- identify esthetic designs that can be employed for individual patient esthetic requirements.

 Who Should Attend

-Dentist who want more experience with removable partial dentures
+This course is designed for dentists who want more experience with contemporary removable partial denture therapy.

-Illustrated lectures, demonstrations, hands-on workshops, round-table case discussions.
-A patient is not needed for this module, but you are asked to bring a mounted, documented case for round-table discussion and treatment planning.
+Illustrated lectures, demonstrations, and hands-on workshops.
+You are asked to bring a mounted, documented patient case for discussion and treatment planning.

 Paul A. Hansen, D.D.S., Associate Professor, Section Director of Prosthodontics, Department of Adult Restorative Dentistry, University of Nebraska Medical Center College of Dentistry; Diplomate, American Board of Prosthodontics.
 Dr. Hansen has published numerous articles in scholarly dental journals, is a consultant for legal activities, and a continuing education provider for study clubs, university-based continuing education programs and professional meetings around the country.
 Throughout his teaching career, Dr. Hansen has received numerous “instructor of the year” and “best teacher” awards.
 Dr. Hansen also maintains a part-time private prosthodontic practice in Lincoln, Nebraska.